-Sen. Joe Manchin III says he doesn’t support D.C. statehood bill
+Manchin says he doesn’t support D.C. statehood bill

-Manchin cited findings from the U.S. Department of Justice under presidents Ronald Reagan and Jimmy Carter, and comments from then-Attorney General Robert F. Kennedy, in reaching his decision.
+Manchin cited findings from the Justice Department under Presidents Ronald Reagan and Jimmy Carter and comments from then-Attorney General Robert F. Kennedy in reaching his decision.

 “They all came to the same conclusion: If Congress wants to make D.C. a state, it should propose a constitutional amendment.
-It should propose a constitutional amendment, and let the people of America vote,” Manchin said in a radio interview with Hoppy Kercheval of West Virginia’s MetroNews, the full audio of which was provided to The Washington Post by Manchin’s staff.
+It should propose a constitutional amendment and let the people of America vote,” Manchin said in a radio interview with Hoppy Kercheval of West Virginia’s MetroNews, the full audio of which was provided to The Washington Post by Manchin’s staff.

 Manchin was among four in the Senate Democratic caucus who had yet to reveal their positions on statehood; all the other Democratic senators have said they support the idea, but Republicans have been vocally opposed.
-(One Democrat, Jeanne Shaheen of New Hampshire, co-sponsored statehood last Congress but has not signed on as a cosponsor this year.)
+(One Democrat, Jeanne Shaheen of New Hampshire, co-sponsored a statehood bill in the last Congress but has not signed on as a co-sponsor this year.)

 The Washington, D.C.
 Admission Act passed the House 216 to 208 last week, along strict party lines, for the second time in history.
-Senate Majority Leader Charles E. Schumer (D-N.Y.) has said, “we will try to work a path to get [statehood] done.”
+Senate Majority Leader Charles E. Schumer (D-N.Y.) has said that “we will try to work a path to get [statehood] done.”

 But the bill faces high hurdles in that chamber, with or without Manchin.
 Because of the Senate filibuster, 60 senators would need to support statehood for the bill to advance — making the passage of the bill all but impossible as long as the filibuster is in place.